WatDuhHekBro/cc-voice-mod/README.md

 - Maybe add support for people who want to reroute the `voice/` directory in their own mods.
 - Get OBS to work with CCLoader
 - Maybe work on an Audacity plugin to make splitting voice files easier and more systematic.
+- Clean up this readme (only do this once you've finished adding all of the core features).
+- Add the possibility of adding voice to all messages with langUids, including off screen messages (which can be voiced with distant or echo-ish features), since everything's based on langUids.
+- Maybe add a try-catch statement when dealing with `common.json` to allow for user errors instead of crashing the game?